Institute for Theatre Journalism and Advocacy (ITJA)

 Session Three

 A workshop all about interviewing, the crucial skill that creates the basis for all kinds of arts journalism stories.
 The guest artist will go through the do's and don'ts of such timed chats with high-profile subjects and reveal surefire strategies for encouraging someone to open up about even the toughest topics one can discuss.
-Assignment: Select a creator or performer of a production (options TBD) and draft five questions you'd ask them in an interview for a feature article

-In-Person Participation
+Active Participation

 We want you to help bring the festival to life!
 Participants are encouraged to be the connectors and communicators that this evolving field requires by actively seeking out opportunities for collaboration at the Festival, interacting with a large variety of disciplines, interviewing, observing, and actively responding to the work of their fellow artists.

-As a member of the ITJA team you will interpret/critique events for the KCACTF audience at large in the format you choose (blog, podcast, review, photo essay, etc., shared on the KCACTF website).
+As a member of the ITJA team, you will interpret/critique events for the KCACTF audience at large in the format you choose (blog, podcast, review, photo essay, etc., shared on the KCACTF website).
 ITJA participants can use the entire festival as their canvas, upon which they write, comment, and critique, all as theatre advocates.

 What do I need to bring to the Festival for ITJA?

-If providing equipment presents a problem, notify ITJA Regional Coordinator, Susan V Hansen, Susan.Hansen@Riverland.edu in advance and an attempt will be made to assist you.
+If providing equipment presents a problem, notify ITJA Regional Coordinator, Susan V. Hansen, [email protected] in advance and an attempt will be made to assist you.
 Depending on the policies of the conference host, we may be able to borrow equipment from a school library, technology support office, or academic department.

-As a member of the ITJA team you will interpret/critique events for the KCACTF audience at large in the format you choose (blog, podcast, review, photo essay, etc., shared on the KCACTF website).
+As a member of the ITJA team, you will interpret/critique events for the KCACTF audience at large in the format you choose (blog, podcast, review, photo essay, etc., shared on the KCACTF website).
 ITJA participants can use the entire festival as their canvas, upon which they write, comment, and critique, all as theatre advocates.

 What do I need to bring to the Festival for ITJA?

-If providing equipment presents a problem, notify ITJA Regional Coordinator, Susan V Hansen, Susan.Hansen@Riverland.edu in advance and an attempt will be made to assist you.
+If providing equipment presents a problem, notify ITJA Regional Coordinator, Susan V. Hansen, [email protected] in advance and an attempt will be made to assist you.
 Depending on the policies of the conference host, we may be able to borrow equipment from a school library, technology support office, or academic department.

-Entry for the in-person event is now closed.
+Entry for this event is now closed.